Rights and Responsibilities

-All students, undergraduate and graduate, have a right to demonstrate on university premises.
-While university policies regarding demonstrations are content-neutral, the university necessarily reserves the right to limit, disallow or disband a demonstration which incites immediate, violent action or represents a clear and present danger to the campus community or if for any reason of time, place, or manner of behavior, the demonstration materially disrupts class work or other University business, involves substantial disorder, or invades of the rights of others.
+All students undergraduate and graduate, have a right to demonstrate on university premises.
+While university policies regarding demonstrations are content-neutral, the University necessarily reserves the right to limit, disallow or disband an event which incites immediate, violent action or represents a clear and present danger to the campus community or if for any reason of time, place, or manner of behavior, the demonstration materially disrupts classwork or other University business, involves a substantial disorder, or invades of the rights of others.

-- Demonstrators entering campus buildings for the purpose of conducting orderly and peaceful demonstrations may not enter or occupy rooms or offices; obstruct entry, exit, or restrict the free movement of persons; block hallways, doorways, stairs or exits of university facilities; materially interrupt or interfere with University business functions; or remain in buildings after close of normal hours of operation.
+Demonstrators entering campus buildings to conduct orderly and peaceful demonstrations may not enter or occupy rooms or offices; obstruct entry, exit, or restrict the free movement of persons; block hallways, doorways, stairs or doors of university facilities; materially interrupt or interfere with University business functions, or remain in buildings after the close of regular hours of operation.

-- Demonstrators can engage in activities that are legal and do not violate other's constitutional rights or harm property.
-Any demonstration that violates any university policy may be discontinued, either at the direction of the administrator (or his/her designee) of the university unit administratively responsible for the space in which the demonstration is occurring, or at the direction of the University of Massachusetts Police Department (UMPD).
-If a Dispersal Order is read by UMPD, demonstrators must comply with directions and leave the immediate area.
-Blocking entry to or free exit from buildings, impeding or obstructing the free movement of others, engaging in harassing behavior, or inciting immediate, violent action that represents a clear and present danger to the campus community is prohibited under the Code of Student Conduct.
+Demonstrators can engage in legal activities that do not violate other's constitutional rights or harm property.
+Any demonstration that violates any university policy may be discontinued, either at the direction of the administrator (or his/her designee) of the university unit administratively responsible for the space in which the demonstration is occurring or at the direction of the University of Massachusetts Police Department (UMPD).
+If a Dispersal Order is read by UMPD, demonstrators must comply with instructions and leave the immediate area.
+Blocking entry to or free exit from buildings, impeding or obstructing others' free movement, engaging in harassing behavior, or inciting immediate, violent action that represents a clear and present danger to the campus community is prohibited under the Code of Student Conduct.
 Information on the types of behaviors that are considered 'inciting' are found in the Guidelines for Acceptable Fan Behavior .